 To develop a scoring model incorporating these insights, both teams must work together to define the ideal customer profile.
 This means collaborating to identify high-impact behaviors, determine scoring criteria, and agree on a process that works for everyone.

-This shared understanding of what makes a lead valuable keeps both teams aligned on how to nurture leads and when to pass them from marketing to sales.
+This shared understanding of what makes a lead valuable keeps both teams aligned on how to nurture leads and when to hand them off to sales.

-To ensure your lead scoring is accurate, you’ll need to ensure your data is accurate, too.
+To ensure your lead scoring is accurate, your data must be accurate, too.
 Incorrect or outdated information can lead to misleading scores, resulting in teams wasting time and resources on the wrong prospects.

-Keep on top of your data sources regularly to ensure they’re reliable and up to date.
+Keep your data sources up to date and reliable.
 Validate key demographic, firmographic, and behavioral data so the scoring is as up-to-date as possible.

-For example, you might consider using phone number and email validation tools to confirm whether numbers and email addresses are current and reachable.
+For example, consider using phone number and email validation tools to confirm whether numbers and email addresses are current and reachable.

-You should also check your marketing tools to ensure they’re tracking and recording relevant behaviors accurately.
+You should also check your marketing tools to ensure they’re accurately tracking and recording relevant behaviors.
 Testing key user actions, such as filling out forms or clicking on CTAs, can help verify accurate tracking.

 These tools continuously evolve and adapt based on new data, ensuring you have recent information to act on and providing real-time updates to your sales and marketing teams.